Search by subject?

 Type your subject here

-Every second friday of december is purple friday.
-What does this day stand for?
-Why does this day exist?
-And how can schools pay attention to it?
-We tell you more about it.
+Every second friday of december is purple friday. what does this day stand for? why does this day exist? and how can schools pay attention to it? we tell you more about it.

 What is purple friday?